nkarasiak/MuseoToolBox/paper.md

 `Museo ToolBox` is a Python library dedicated to the processing of georeferenced arrays, also known as rasters or images in remote sensing.

 In this domain, classifying land cover type is a common and sometimes complex task, regardless of your level of expertise.
-Recurring procedures such as extracting Regions Of Interest (ROIs, raster values from a polygon), computing spectral indices or validating a model with a cross-validation can be difficult to implement.
+Recurring procedures such as extracting Regions Of Interest (ROIs, or raster values from a polygon), computing spectral indices or validating a model with a cross-validation can be difficult to implement.

 `Museo ToolBox` aims at simplifying the whole process by making the main treatments more accessible (extracting of ROIs, fitting a model with cross-validation, computing Normalized Difference Vegetation Index (NDVI) or various spectral indices, performing any kind of array function to the raster, etc).